OPS-E2E-PPE/VBA-Docs/word/Concepts/Customizing-Word/revising-recorded-visual-basic-macros.md

 ---
-title: Revising Recorded Visual Basic Macros ms.prod: word ms.assetid: e17875d2-f11a-825c-1f92-a0ba6cb3309f ms.date: 06/08/2017
+title: Revising Recorded Visual Basic Macros ms.assetid: e17875d2-f11a-825c-1f92-a0ba6cb3309f ms.date: 06/08/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Revising Recorded Visual Basic Macros

 The macro recorder is a great tool for discovering the Visual Basic methods and properties that you want to use.
-If you do not know what properties or methods to use, turn on the macro recorder and manually perform the action.
+If you don't know what properties or methods to use, turn on the macro recorder and manually perform the action.
 The macro recorder translates your actions into Visual Basic code.
 There are, however, some limitations to recording macros.
 You cannot record the following:

 - Conditional branches